Thomas Smith (barrister): Life

 Smith was the son of John Smith, DL, JP, of Glasgow (1885–1954) and his wife, Agnes McFarlane.
 He was educated at Glasgow High School and Sedbergh School in Yorkshire.

 Smith studied law at Christ Church, Oxford, (MA 1937, Boulter exhibitioner, Eldon Scholar).
 He was called to the English Bar by Gray's Inn in 1938.

 He served in the Gordon Highlanders and Royal Artillery from 1939 to 1946, being wounded in Italy, and was mentioned in dispatches.
 He reached the rank of lieutenant-colonel.
 Smith was attached to the Foreign Office in 1946–1947.

 He was admitted to the Faculty of Advocates in Scotland in 1947.
 He obtained a DCL (Oxon) in 1956 and a LL.D from the University of Edinburgh in 1980.
 He was awarded an honorary doctorate (LLD) at the University of Cape Town.

 In 1977 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Cameron, Lord Cameron, Lord Balerno, George Murray Burnett and Anthony Elliot Ritchie and Sir Thomas Malcolm Knox.
-He was knighted by Queen Elizabeth II in 1981.
+He was knighted by Queen Elizabeth II in the 1981 Birthday Honours.

 He died in Edinburgh on 15 October 1988.